 We provide a full range of psychological testing services for children, adolescents and adults.
 Evaluations are conducted by doctoral level, licensed, clinical psychologists and certified school psychologists with specialized training and experience in assessment.
 GOC also offers reduced-fee evaluations conducted by supervised doctoral or post-doctoral level trainees.
 Our policy is to provide inter-professional collaboration and coordination whenever possible.
 For learning disabilities assessments or school referrals, we will collaborate with teachers and other school personnel to gather useful information up-front, and to assist in implementation of school based recommendations.
 We also coordinate closely with primary care physicians, referring professionals, and psychiatrists.
 Note: we do not contact any outside individuals or agencies without a release from our client or parent/guardian in advance.

 When coming in for an initial evaluation, please bring copies of any past evaluations/reports, including IEP requests or reports from schools.
-To request an evaluation, please visit the Contact Us page.
+To request an evaluation, please visit fill out our online intake form.

 Attention Deficit/Hyperactivity Disorder Assessments